FranciscoGorigoitia/DA/README.md

 ### Implied volatility
-The implied volatility corresponds to estimation from the market respect to a future volatility of the price of an underlying asset as a constant value.
+The implied volatility corresponds to an estimation from the market according to a future volatility of the price of an underlying asset as a constant value.
 It gives the market expectations about the magnitude of future price movements of the underlying asset.
-Also it can see like a mesure about the investors believes or sensations about the market risk.
+In addition, it can mesure the believes of investors and sensations about the market risk.

-Quoting in implied volatility terms can give some advantages, such as comparability with assets with different strike price (K) and tenor (T), collection information from the market on its expectations, transparency and risk sensitive.
+Quoting in implied volatility terms can give some advantages, such as comparability with assets with different strike price (K) and tenor (T) and even a collection of information from the market on its expectations, transparency and risk sensitive.

-Black Scholes formula implies a constant volatility, so, its implied volatility offers an easy comparison.
+Black Scholes formula implies a constant volatility, which means that implied volatility offers an easy comparison.
 Thus, the price is obtained by inserting the quoted volatility into the B-S formula at current market variables and contract properties.

 #### Smile
 Implied volatility can be shown for each maturitie T as a function of the strike K through Bloomberg's OVDV screen.
-Its surface is named _Smile_ wich is in reality an entire surface.
+Its surface is named _Smile_ which is in reality an entire surface.
 Smile provides the implied volatility for each set of strikes and maturities.
 However, it does not specify whether the Eupean option is a put or call.

 ### Newton Raphson Algorithm

-Newton Raphson is a powerful root finder (convergence rate, wich is higher when the function is linear).
+Newton Raphson is a powerful root finder (convergence rate, which is higher when the function is linear).
 Generally, the convergence rate is quadratic, but it is not always guaranteed due to stationary points.
 For a typical range of volatility values in financial markets, the relationship is nearly linear.

-At first the inference of the corresponding implied volatility $\sigma$ consist in finding the root of the equation, where the most popular algorithm.
+At first, the inference of the corresponding implied volatility $\sigma$ consist in finding the root of the equation, using Newton Raphson algorithm.

 $$
 V^{\text{BS}}(\sigma^{\text{BS}} | K, T, S_0, r, q) = V_0^{\text{mkt}}
 $$

-Where for the sake of notational concison, it rewrites the previous equation as:
+Where it rewrites the previous equation as:

 $$
 f(x) = f^*